 1. SUPERVISORY COMMITTEE.
-The Social Committee of the faculty, composed of Dean L. C. Emmons, chairman; Dean Elisabeth Conrad, secretary; and Deans Huston, Dye and Mitchell, has general supervision over all student social functions.
-Fraternities, organized social clubs and other recognized social groups wishing to promote any social function should make arrangements for this privilege with Dean Conrad.
-This means that the chairman of the events will preregister proposed parties at the opening of each term and that patrons will be listed two weeks prior to the date of the event.
+The Social Committee of the faculty, composed of Dean L. C. Emmons, chairman; Dean Elisabeth Conrad, secretary; Deans Huston, Dye, and Mitchell; and two student representatives, has general supervision over all student social functions.
+Social functions promoted by fraternities, social functions.
+Social functions promoted by fraternities, social clubs, or other recognized social groups should be pre-registered in the office of the Dean of Women.
+To do this, the social chairman of each group must go to the office of the Dean of Women at the beginning of each term not later than the third Wednesday, and fill out a written form giving the date of the proposed event and the hours desired.
+One week prior to the date as registered he shall add the names of those patrons who have accepted invitations for the evening.
 2. TIME FOR CLOSING PARTIES.
 All parties during the fall and spring terms must close not later than 12:15 Friday night.
 Winter term dances must close at 12:30.
 All Saturday night dances close at 12:00.
-See ruling on page 18 in the Associated Women Student's Handbook.
+See detailed rulings in the handbook of Associated Women Students.

-3. PETITIONS TO THE COMMITTEE.
+3. FOR SPECIAL DANCES AND ENTERTAIN-MENTS.
 Dances to be promoted by other groups than those noted in Section 1, or being given for profit, may be held only after the presentation of and favorable action on a petition to the committee.
 Such petition will receive action only when presented by an organization which is all-college in scope, and when accompanied by an estimated budget of receipts and expenses and a clear statement of the purpose for which the profits will be used.